South Tasman Rise

 The South Tasman Rise is an area of seafloor that lies 550 km south of Hobart, Tasmania in the Southern Ocean where water depths are about 1,500 metres.
 The South Tasman Rise is also known as the Tasmania Ridge or South Tasmania Ridge.

-The South Tasman Rise is a sunken landbridge that used to connect Tasmania to Antarctica.
+The South Tasman Rise is a sunken land bridge that used to connect Tasmania (and by extension, the rest of Australia) to Antarctica.
+It served as one end of the wider Antarctic land bridge, and existed as a terrestrial connection from the Late Cretaceous (about 96 million years ago, when rifting started to significantly narrow connections between Antarctica and Australia) to the early-mid Eocene (about 50 million years ago).
+It started to rapidly submerge over the next few million years.

 Exploration of this oceanic region has taken place via sonar, gravity field, magnetic field, a few drill holes and deliberate or accidental dredging of rocks up to the surface.

 Geology

 The rise forms a northern extension from the Macquarie-Balleny Ridge which extends to the subantarctic Balleny Islands.
-To east of the rise is the Tasman Basin, while the South Australian Basin extends westwards, south of the Great Australian Bight.
+To east of the rise is the Tasman Abyssal Plain, while the South Australian Basin extends westwards, south of the Great Australian Bight.
 The rise contains a number of seamounts, some of which have flat summits, indicating exposure above the sea surface at some time.

 The rise most probably originates from subsided continental crust that fragmented as Australia and Antarctica separated.

 This area of the seafloor is slated for exploration of offshore oil reserves.
 No oil has been recovered from the South Tasman Rise.

 Rocks

-A quartz syenite sample has an age of 1119 Ma which is Grenville (geology) in age.
+A quartz syenite sample has an age of 1119 Ma which is Grenville in age.
 This kind of rock resembles rocks from the Grenville magmatic province in the west of the United States.
 It supports the idea that Laurentia and eastern Australia, including the South Tasman Rise were once joined to each other during the time of the Rodinia supercontinent.

 Dolerite similar to the Jurassic dolerite in Tasmania has been recovered by dredging from the centre of the South Tasman Rise on RV Rig Seismic on its cruise 147.

 Glomar Challenger drilled a borehole on the southern slope of STR.
 Hole 280 in oceanic crust resulted in basaltic intrusive of age 64.2 Ma.
 The hole at site 281 resulted in Precambrian quartz mica schist.

 RV Sonne did a cruise titled SO-36B in 1985 which did seismic profiles.